mihirsar/pysocket/README.md

 - **Server-Client Network**: Establishes a network connection between a server and a client using Python's socket module.
 - **DataFrame Transmission**: Demonstrates sending a DataFrame with one million rows from the client to the server over the network.
 - **Sample Data**: Includes sample data generation for creating a large DataFrame for transmission.
+- **Issues Faced**: One challenge encountered is when transmitting a large DataFrame, the `.recv()` function accumulates data in its buffer.
+As a result, when sending a larger DataFrame, there's a risk of buffer overflow.
+Ideally, the data should be paged to prevent this issue, but currently, this isn't happening.

 ## Requirements